giotto-ai/graph_classification_with_atol/README.md

  ## Notebook
  The notebook contains an example of usage for the ATOL layer.
-It is applyied to a graph classification problem and it reach good results, comparable to state of the art algorithms.
+It is applyied to a graph classification problem and it gets good results, comparable to state of the art algorithms.

  ### Data